Write/AutoPlayFootybite/README.md

 The script try to detect and Autoplay Players such as : Bitmovin, Clappr, VideoJS, HLS.js and Native HTML5.
 It autoplay & unmute (require additional steps as shown below) the video.

-It also tries to remove automatically the redirection when you open the Stream's iframe in a new window by using MutationObserver's API and replacing the website JS code.
-Firefox can easily bypass website's right-click limitations by pressing Shift while right-clicking on the player.
+It also tries to remove automatically the redirection when you open the Stream's iframe in a new window by using MutationObserver's API and replacing the website's JS code.

+Firefox can easily bypass website's right-click limitations by pressing Shift while right-clicking on a player.
-If the player is indeed in an iframe you can right-click, press This frame > Open in a new tab.
+If the player is indeed in an iframe you can right-click, press This frame > Open in a new tab or inspect it to get it's real link.

 # How to install / use
 Install an userscript manager such as ViolentMonkey, TamperMonkey or Macaque (iOS)